alamcse09/BackendChallenge_/README.md

 ```

 You can also use a browser and go to `localhost:8080/statistics` to get statistics of last 60 seconds of transactions

+# Description:
+This is a Spring boot based Java web project.
+It accepts transaction via a POST endpoint and give statistics via GET endpoint as JSON.

+Both endpoints have a complexity of O(1).

+This is done by storing data in a fixed size array, where the indexes are a modulus of the timestamps.
+Depending on the time the statistics endpoint is called, output data contains transactions with a varying maximum age between under 59 and under 60 seconds.

+The transactions endpoint, which receives transactions via POST, always uses appr.
+8 arithmetic operations.
+It's speed and performance is completely independent from how many transactions are being sent.